Battle of Maida: Battle

-Map of the Battle of Maida showing the British march to the battlefield.

 A British force of over 5,000 men commanded by Major-General John Stuart sailed from Messina on 27 June, landing in the Gulf of Sant'Eufemia three days later.
 At the same time a French force under the command of General Jean Reynier, the only French force in Calabria, moved to confront them.
 The exact size of the French force is unknown.
 Contemporary French sources range between 5,050 and 5,450.
 Some later historians have suggested a force as large as 6,400 but the most recent estimates are closer to 5,400.

 On the morning of 4 July, Reynier broke camp and advanced toward level terrain along the shallow Lomato River.
 Believing his army superior in numbers, Stuart marched toward the same location nearly parallel to the French column.
 As both forces deployed from march column, they ended up in echelon formation.
 On the French side, the left flank was leading, while on the British side the right flank was leading.
 On the French left, General of Brigade Louis Fursy Henri Compère was echeloned forward, with the 1st Light Infantry Regiment on the left and the 42nd Line Infantry Regiment to its right.
 The center, commanded by General of Brigade Luigi Gaspare Peyri, included two battalions of Poles and the 4th battalion of the 1st Swiss Regiment.
 On the right flank, General of Brigade Antoine Digonet trailed the other two formations.
 Digonet's command comprised the 23rd Light Infantry and 9th Chasseurs à Cheval Regiments and the field guns.
 Opposing the French was Colonel James Kempt's Advanced Guard on the British right flank, echeloned forward.
 To Kempt's left rear was Colonel Wroth Palmer Acland's 2nd Brigade.
 Well to Acland's left rear marched Colonel John Oswald's 3rd Brigade, which formed the center.
 Colonel Lowry Cole's 1st Brigade deployed on the left flank with the artillery.
 Cole was closer to the French than Oswald.
 Off conducting diversionary actions was the 20th Foot, which would be late.